-buyback program after Halloween?
-Make a list of the things that differentiate your practice.
 Look at the things you're already doing and share them.
-If you're not doing anything, start with one tiny thing, then share it.
+If you're not doing anything, start with one tiny thing!

 Be giving.
-Nothing creates camaraderie in a practice faster than uniting in a simple cause.
+Nothing creates camaraderie in a practice faster that a simple cause.
 Run a 5k together.
 Sponsor a car wash and then take the money you earn and buy a piece of playground equipment for your local YMCA.
-Shoot photos and video along the way, then share your experiences and feelings.
+Shoot photos and video along the way and share your experiences.

-As you're becoming a social practice, continue being a giving practice.
+Is your practice a giving practice?
 Social media marketing isn't just about marketing.
-Your practice's social media platform provides a systematic, purposeful, easy way to not only better connect with your patients, but to also enlist others in doing good.
+Your practice's social media platform provides a systematic, purposeful, easy way to not only better connect with your patients, but to also share and enlist others in giving.

-Find a couple of things every year to do for others in your community.
+Do a couple of things every year for your community.
 Use social media to spread the word before, during, and after each event.
-Could your team help build a home for somebody through Habitat For Humanity?
-How about supporting the AACD Charitable Foundation's "Give Back A Smile" program restoring the smiles of adult women and men who have lost their smiles at the hands of former partners or spouses?
+Could your team help build a

+91284 Overseas High

+What Dr. Landsaw Loves Most About Being An Optometrist

+Click to lea

+media pro

+Recent Revie

+Over the top could get an home for somebody in your community through Habitat For Humanity?
+Could you donate a Lasik procedure to someone deserving?
+Give away exams and glasses for the homeless?
 When was the last time you simply had a patient appreciation party?
 Be imaginative.
 Good works always come back in spades.

-Leverage team members' passions too!

-Every person who works in your practice has quirks.
-Quirks can be great things when you lay them out there in thoughtful ways.
+Leverage your team members' passions too!
+Every person who works in your practice has quirks, and quirks are great things when you lay them out there in thoughtful, interesting ways.
 People do business with people they know and like.
-Quirks don't necessarily have to be unusual or quirky.
+And by the way, just because we've used the word "quirk" doesn't necessarily mean that everything has to be "quirky".
 Everyday things can work well too!
 Team members' simple interests, hobbies, challenges, and victories are all storytelling opportunities.